-Cook County-Adult Redeploy Illinois
+Cook County - Adult Redeploy Illinois (HOPE Program)

-Goals and background: Adult Redeploy Illinois (ARI) provides financial incentives to local jurisdictions that design evidence-based services to supervise and treat non-violent offenders in the community instead of sending them to state prisons.
+Goals and ARI background: ARI provides financial incentives to local jurisdictions that design evidence-based programs to supervise and treat non-violent offenders in the community instead of sending them to state prisons.
 ARI is based on the premise that local jurisdictions can reduce crime and the costs of the criminal justice system by understanding and addressing the reasons why people commit crimes.
 Results expected with ARI include reduced prison overcrowding, lowered cost to taxpayers, and an end to the expensive and vicious cycle of crime and incarceration.

-Start date: October 1, 2011; First enrollment: February 2012
+Start date: October 2011; First enrollment: February 2012